-The Government of Barbados has exacerbated the problems by continuously failing to maintain and operate the sluice gate diligently and responsibly for many, many years resulting in further damage to the health of the salt-tolerant mangroves and wildlife.
-The lake is on the verge of falling within the freshwater classification of less than 1 ppt salinity.
-If the trend continues and the lake becomes a freshwater body it would likely cause the destruction of the mangroves by losing their competitive advantage to freshwater plants.
+In addition to failing to maintain and operate the SCSP, the Government has also continuously failed to maintain and operate the sluice gate diligently and responsibly resulting in further damage to the health of the salt-tolerant mangroves and wildlife.
+This is a vital function in the maintenance and survival of a healthy fish and wildlife community within the GHW.
+Environmental experts have warned that if the trend continues and the lake becomes a freshwater body it would likely cause the complete destruction of the mangroves by losing their competitive advantage to freshwater plants.

-What is the difference between Graeme Hall Sanctuary, Graeme Hall Swamp and Graeme Hall Nature Sanctuary?
+What is the difference between Graeme Hall Mangrove Wetlands, Graeme Hall Swamp and Graeme Hall Nature Sanctuary?

-The Graeme Hall Sanctuary or Graeme Hall Swamp is an important ecosystem to Barbados and has several unique features.
+The Graeme Hall Mangrove Wetlands (a.k.a.
+Graeme Hall Swamp) is an important ecosystem to Barbados and has several unique features.
 It has the largest body of inland water (12-acre lake) on the island and contains the largest remaining area of red mangrove and white mangrove forest.
-On April 12, 2006, the Government of Barbados signed the RAMSAR Convention on Wetlands of International Importance to become a contracting party.
+On December 12, 2005, the Government of Barbados signed the RAMSAR Convention on Wetlands of International Importance to become a contracting party.
 As a contracting party to the convention, it internationally recognizes the 81-acre Graeme Hall Swamp as a RAMSAR site.
-The contracting parties are encouraged to protect and conserve biological diversity.
+As party to the convention, the contracting parties are encouraged to protect and conserve biological diversity.